boyhominid/dawnSetDial/roadMap.md

-Certainly!
-Here's a README roadmap in Markdown format for your DawnSetDial project:

----

 # DawnSetDial Roadmap

 Welcome to DawnSetDial's roadmap!
 This document outlines the planned features, milestones, and timeline for the development of DawnSetDial, a sunrise and sunset alarm clock application.